PO Box 925, Galveston, Texas 77553

 Thanks to the generosity of our partners and consistent with our mission to remove all barriers to access, services are provided free of charge.
 The Teen Health Center, Inc. does not accept insurance, Medicaid, or payment of any kind.*

-Please consider making a donation to the Teen Health Center, Inc. to support our efforts to offer free medical and mental health care to Galveston County youth.
-Click the "Donate" button at the top of this page to make a donation via PayPal's secure service.
+Please consider making a donation to the Teen Health Center, Inc. to support our efforts to offer free medical and mental health care to Galveston youth.
+Click the "Donate" button below to make a donation via PayPal's secure service.
 Tax-deductible donations are also gratefully accepted at any clinic or by mail at the address listed below.

 * with the exceptions of participation physicals ($5) and school staff appointments ($25)